carnegiemellonracing/driverless-docker/RUN_ROSBAGS.md

 ## What / How are we Visualizing?

-We have two extremely useful debugging tools hooked up to the docker containers.
+We have two extremely useful debugging tools hooked up to the docker containers for your convenience.
 Each has different uses:

 1. Full desktop emulator; this looks and functions like a desktop GUI